Gordon's Garden Tomb

 The temple of Hadrian would remain in place for another 200 years or so until the time of the Roman Emperor Constantine.

-4. In 313 AD, a major change happened in the Roman Empire when Constantine legalized Christianity.
+A major change happened in the Roman Empire when Constantine legalized Christianity.
 Later, because his mother was so passionate about Christ, she made a trip to the Holy Land to build churches over the main events of Christ’s life.
 She built the Church of the Nativity in Bethlehem, the Church of the Ascension on the Mount of Olives (currently known as the Pater Noster Church), the Church of the Annunciation in Nazareth, and the Church of the Holy Sepulchre.
-The Roman Emperor Constantine had the temple Hadrian erected to Jupiter and Venus demolished to make way for the Church of the Holy Sepulchre.
-In the process of the demolition, the tomb and crucifixion site of Jesus were uncovered once again, and the Church of the Holy Sepulchre was erected.
+The Roman Emperor Constantine had the Temple of Hadrian, erected to Jupiter and Venus, demolished to make way for the Church of the Holy Sepulchre.
+During the demolition process, the tomb and crucifixion site of Jesus were uncovered once again, and the Church of the Holy Sepulchre was subsequently erected.
 Additionally, Constantine's mother, Helena, is claimed to have discovered the relic of the Cross of Jesus at this time as well.
 The church was dedicated in 335 AD.

 Here's what Jerome tells us: "From the time of Hadrian to the reign of Constantine, the spot which had witnessed the resurrection was occupied by a figure of Jupiter while on the rock where the cross had stood a marble statue of Venus was set up by the heathen and became an object of worship.
 The original persecutors indeed suppose that by polluting our holy places, they would deprive us of our faith in the passion and in the resurrection."
 So Jerome confirms that from the time of Hadrian to Constantine, the temple Hadrian built was located on top of Golgotha.